-A recent survey on email archiving commissioned by GFI Software, based on 202 US-based SMEs, found that a growing number of organizations are considering or would consider a third-party hosted email archiving service.
+A recent survey on email archiving, based on 202 US-based SMEs, found that a growing number of organizations are considering or would consider a third-party hosted email archiving service.
 A total of 18% of those organizations that already use an email archiving solution, have opted for a hosted service, while 38% said are open to using such a service.

 At the same time, 51% of those surveyed said they would still only use an on-premise email archiving solution.

 The findings paint an interesting picture of email archiving use among SMEs.
 Apart from the shocking statistic that more than 63% do not archive their email, those that do, or consider doing so, are interested in the various options available.

 An increasing number of IT services are now offered as Software as a Service (SaaS) or hosted by a third party.
 Many services prove to be very cost effective when implemented at the scale which outsource service providers can manage, but there are still many admins – as the survey shows – who prefer to keep everything in house; security personnel who want to maintain data integrity internally, and business leaders who do not see the value of a cloud solution for their organization because their requirements dictate otherwise.